ICB-DCM/pyABC/doc/what.rst

 -------------

 * Some kind of experimentally observed or synthetically generated data
-* a parametrized stochastic simulator (e.g. a Python functions which makes calls to random number generators) which supposedly explains the data
+* a parametrized stochastic simulator which supposedly explains the data
+  (e.g. a function which possibly uses a random number generator)

 What you don't need